The Bankrate promise

-Schools are required to disclose their cost of attendance and how that cost breaks down.
-Most colleges and universities post this information on their websites, but it will also be included on your financial aid award letter.
+Schools must disclose their cost of attendance and how that cost breaks down.
+Most colleges and universities post this information on their websites, but it will also be included in your financial aid award letter.

 While each school’s COA will differ, it will typically be made up of the following expenses:

 - Room and board (on-campus housing and meals).

 - Dependent care and child care expenses (if applicable).

 This COA could look slightly different for students with unique enrollment statuses, such as part-time students, commuters or incarcerated students.
 In these cases, the COA may include only tuition, fees, books and supplies.